 Asplundh Tree Service will be conducting overhead line-clearance work near the North Avenue bridge.
 Asplundh will access the OLT at the Cambridge Street entrance and travel south.
 Limited, cautious travel through the work zone will be available.

 Lake Park Bridge and Ravine Road Closure

 The Lake Park bridge above Ravine Road and Ravine Road will be closed for maintenance.
 Watch this page for updates.

-Forestry work to improve safety along the East Side Bike Trail (Layfayette Place to Locust) will involve intermittent closures of trail segments with minor rerouting.
+Forestry work to improve safety along the Northeast section of the OLT (Mill Road to Brown Deer Road) will involve intermittent closures of trail segments with minor rerouting.

 FOR YOUR OWN SAFETY, PLEASE PAY ATTENTION TO POSTED SIGNAGE!

 Hank Aaron State Trail Connection to Oak Leaf Trail